cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

   ![screen shot 2017-02-12 at 3 46 30 pm](https://cloud.githubusercontent.com/assets/1268976/22866093/64a9fb4c-f13e-11e6-9ebe-980ec078ba4e.png)

 Your tests runs are now ready to record.
-Typically you would record your runs when running in [Continuous Integration](https://on.cypress.io/guides/continuous-integration) but you can also record your runs from your local computer.
+Typically you would record your runs when running in {% url 'Continuous Integration' continuous-integration %} but you can also record your runs from your local computer.

 ## Record Test Runs